ultralytics/ultralytics/docs/en/models/fast-sam.md

 # Run inference on an image
 results = model(source, device="cpu", retina_masks=True, imgsz=1024, conf=0.4, iou=0.9)

-# Process the prompts
+# Prepare a Prompt Process object
 prompt_process = FastSAMPrompt(source, results, device="cpu")

+# Perform segmentation with different prompts
-annotations = prompt_process.everything_prompt()
+ann = prompt_process.everything_prompt()
+ann = prompt_process.box_prompt(bbox=[200, 200, 300, 300])
+ann = prompt_process.text_prompt(text="a photo of a dog") ann = prompt_process.point_prompt(points=[[200, 200]], pointlabel=[1])
-prompt_process.plot(annotations=annotations, output="./")
+prompt_process.plot(annotations=ann, output="./")
 ```

-This snippet demonstrates the simplicity of loading a pre-trained model and running predictions.
-For more details, refer to the [predict mode](../modes/predict.md).
+For more details, you can refer to the [Predict Usage](#predict-usage) section of the documentation.

-### What are the key features of FastSAM?
+### What are the key features of FastSAM that make it efficient and competitive?

-FastSAM offers several key features:
+FastSAM is designed with several key features that make it both efficient and competitive:

-1. **Real-time solution**: Leveraging CNNs for immediate results.
+1. **Real-Time Solution:** Utilizes CNNs for fast execution, providing real-time results.
-2. **Efficiency and performance**: Comparable to SAM but with reduced computational resources.
-3. **Prompt-guided segmentation**: Flexibility to segment objects based on various user interactions.
+2. **Computational Efficiency:** Significantly reduces computational resources without compromising performance.
+3. **Prompt-Guided Segmentation:** Supports various user interaction prompts such as text, points, and bounding boxes to segment objects.
-4. **Based on YOLOv8-seg**: Utilizes YOLOv8's capabilities for instance segmentation.
+4. **Based on YOLOv8-seg:** Utilizes [YOLOv8-seg](../tasks/segment.md) for efficient instance segmentation.
-5. **Benchmark performance**: High scores on MS COCO with faster inference speeds.
-6. **Model compression feasibility**: Demonstrates significant reduction in computational effort while maintaining performance.

-These features make FastSAM a powerful tool for a wide array of vision tasks.
-For a comprehensive list of features, visit the [FastSAM overview](#overview).
+5. **Benchmark Performance:** Delivers competitive results on standard benchmarks like MS COCO, demonstrating its capability and efficiency.

+For a detailed explanation, see the [Key Features](#key-features) section of the documentation.

+### How does FastSAM perform in benchmarks compared to other models?

+FastSAM excels in benchmark performance, achieving high efficiency and speed.
+Specifically, it has shown competitive results on the object proposal task on MS COCO, performing significantly faster than the traditional [SAM](../models/sam).
+This efficiency is highlighted in its ability to run at high speeds on a single NVIDIA RTX 3090 GPU, making it tens or hundreds of times faster than current methods.
+For more details on benchmarking, visit the [Benchmark Performance](../models/fastsam.md#competitive-results-on-benchmarks) section.

+### What practical applications can benefit from using FastSAM?

+FastSAM is designed for a variety of real-time vision tasks, making it suitable for:
+- **Industrial Automation:** Where quick segmentation is crucial for real-time decision making.
+- **Medical Imaging:** For tasks that require real-time image segmentation.
+- **Smart Security Systems:** To identify and segment objects efficiently in security footage.
+- **Agriculture:** For segmenting crops and monitoring agricultural data in real-time.

+For further insights into practical uses, explore the [Practical Applications](#practical-applications) section.

+By addressing these common questions, we aim to enhance user experience and understanding of FastSAM's capabilities and applications.
+For further reading, visit [Ultralytics Documentation](https://docs.ultralytics.com/).